supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 1. Go to the *Repositories (Preview)* page, select **Refresh**.
 Wait until *Last deployment status* is *Failed*.

     >**Note:** The *Failed* status is due to limitations in the hosted lab environment.
 You would normally see *Succeeded*.
 Then you can see in the *Analytics* the imported rule *Rule from Azure DevOps*.

+## Review
+1. In this Lab we successfully explored Microsoft sentinel
+2. We created a playbook and set it for automation.
+3. We initiated the attack and created detections for those and investigated it

 ## You have successfully completed the lab.